RealDeuce/torch/test/TESTCASES.md

 ### Token with No Torches, No Cantrips

-*  Player aattempts to activate torch on Token
+*  Player attempts to activate torch on Token
 	* When:
 		- [ ] Light Radius settings are default (20 units/ 40 units, 0 units/0 units)
 		- [ ] Player Torches setting are checked